sunarmed/EC601-p4-report/README.md

 ## Trend
 What topics are the most important these two years?
+Choose the topics with the most societal impact

+## Security to the Society
+Why do we need security in our life?
+Security mean

 ## Define
 what level of information is representative as an person?